Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Counterexamples

+The PTE does not always exist, and the Chicken game provides a counter-example.
+Figure \ref{fig-example3} gives the detail of the reasoning on the chicken game.
 In the first round, the maximin utilities are (1,1).
-Strategy profile AC is both preempted by B and by D.

-In the second round, the new maximin utilities are (3,3).
+Strategy profile AC is both preempted by B and by D. In the second round, the new maximin utilities are (3,3).
 None of the remaining strategy profiles Pareto-dominates (3,3), so that none of them is stable: no matter which of the remaining outcomes would actually happen, at least one agent would not have acted rationally under the assumptions of Necessary Rationality and Necessary Knowledge of Strategies.